 The Company's foreign exchange risk management activities are governed by policies and procedures approved by its Audit Committee and Board of Directors.
-Our policies and procedures provide a framework that allows for an active approach to the management of currency exposures while ensuring the activities are conducted within established Company guidelines.
-Our policy includes guidelines for the organizational structure of our risk management function and for internal controls over foreign exchange risk management activities, including but not limited to authorization levels, transactional limits, and credit quality controls, as well as various measurements for monitoring compliance.
+Our policies and procedures provide a framework that allows for the management of currency exposures while ensuring the activities are conducted within established Company guidelines.
+Our policy includes guidelines for the organizational structure of our risk management for internal controls over foreign exchange risk management activities, including but not limited to authorization levels, transactional limits, and credit quality controls, as well as various measurements for monitoring compliance.
 We monitor foreign exchange risk using different techniques including a periodic review of market value and sensitivity analyses.

 During the first quarter of Fiscal 2009, the Company entered into a foreign currency exchange contract with a notional value of \$4.8 million hedging the foreign currency exposure related to an intercompany term loan provided by Polo Fin B.V. to Polo JP Acqui B.V. in connection with the Japanese Business Acquisitions minority squeeze-out, as discussed in Note 5 to the accompanying unaudited interim consolidated financial statements.
 This contract, which hedged the foreign currency exposure related to a Yen-denominated payment during the first quarter of Fiscal 2009, did not qualify under FAS 133 for hedge accounting treatment.
-No related material gains or losses were recognized during the three months ended June 28, 2008.
+No related material gains or losses were recognized during the three-month and six-month periods ended September 27, 2008.

-As of June 28, 2008, other than the aforementioned foreign exchange contract executed during the three months ended June 28, 2008, there have been no other significant changes in the Company's interest rate and foreign currency exposures or in the types of derivative instruments used to hedge those exposures.
-While the U.S. dollar continued to remain weak against most other major currencies since the end of Fiscal 2008, the Company seeks to mitigate its exposure to any changes through its hedging programs.
+As of September 27, 2008, other than the aforementioned foreign exchange contract executed during the first quarter of Fiscal 2009, there have been no other significant changes in the Company's interest rate and foreign currency exposures or in the types of derivative instruments used to hedge those exposures.